-A shuttle systems is a compact vehicle used in a storage area for the automatic operation of a warehouse.
+A shuttle system is a compact vehicle used in a storage area for the automatic operation of a warehouse.
 People usually talk about a channel storage or satellite vehicle storage system when pallets are used as load carriers.
 In a bin storage system, a shuttle system runs individually in each row of racks on rails and is able to change both levels and aisles depending on the version.
 In such as shuttle system, the horizontal and vertical transport is separated.
 By installing several shuttles in one aisle it is possible to considerably increase the storage and retrieval performance compared to a conventional storage and retrieval crane.
 Using these favourably priced and light stacker cranes allows an improved energy balance thanks to the smaller share of moving masses and thus makes the performance scalable, as shuttles can be employed more frequently in peak times.

 Shuttle systems are suitable for being used for order consolidation buffers, order picking, sequencing and far more fields of application which have to face the new challenges of intralogistics.
 These challenges arise from the increasing number of small parts, multi-channeling and the increasingly volatile order picking.